chharvey/counterpoint-proposals/issues/97-type-inference.md

 ```

 # Top-Down Type Inference
-Top-down type inference is used for inferring parameter and return types of a lambda when the lambda is assigned to a symbol (a variable, field, collection entry, or typed function parameter).
-When this is the case, we may omit type annotations from the lambda’s parameters and return signature, even if its parameters are required (or don’t have default values).
+Top-down type inference is used for inferring parameter and return types of a function expression when it’s assigned to a symbol (a variable, field, collection entry, or typed function parameter).
+When this is the case, we may omit type annotations from the function’s parameters and return signature, even if its parameters are required (or don’t have default values).
 ```cpl
 let typed_var: \(a: int, b: int) => int = \(a, b) {
 	a; %: int